ggData/RepData_PeerAssessment1/PA1_template.md

 ```

-The structure of the dataframe is verified:
+The structure of the datatable is verified:

 ```r